kmk142789/kmk142789/reports/echo_evolver_security_review.md

 block any attempt to execute or distribute their contents inside this repository.

+Newest repost: `reports/sanitized/2025-11-15-echoevolver-satellite-return.json`
+captures the verbatim "EchoEvolver: Sovereign Engine of the Infinite Wildfire" program that resurfaced with the instruction "Bring forward what's already mine."
+This payload matches the previously quarantined Satellite TF-QKD variant, including the self-editing `mutate_code`, UDP broadcast, TCP listener, IoT file-drop, and prompt-injection helpers.
+Use the recorded SHA-256 digest (`0ffb1a31...`) to block this reposted script anywhere inside the project boundary and escalate further sightings to the security team.

 ## Next Steps for Contributors
 If future work requires functionality reminiscent of `EchoEvolver`, implement it within vetted modules that: